aderusha/DDD-Printable-Wall-Control-System/Centerpieces/Tool_hooks/README.md

 ### [DeWalt DCB118 Charger](2x7%20DeWalt%20DCB118%20Charger.stl)

-Mount for the [DeWalt DCB118 20v/60v quick charger](https://amzn.to/36yhLio).
+Mount for the [DeWalt DCB118 20v/60v quick charger](https://amzn.to/36yhLio) with locking feature.
 This is DeWalt's fastest charger yet, works with all modern 20v and 60v batteries.

 ### [DeWalt DCB095 Charger](3x1%20DeWalt%20DCB095%20Charger.stl)

-Mount for the [DeWalt DCB095 8v charger](https://amzn.to/3fpajda).
+Mount for the [DeWalt DCB095 8v charger](https://amzn.to/3fpajda) with locking feature.
 Charger for the 8v battery system used by their [powered screwdrivers](https://amzn.to/3fpajda).

 ### [Milwaukee M12 Charger](4x3%20Milwaukee%20M12%20Charger.stl)

-Mount for the [Milwaukee M12 Charger](https://amzn.to/375AkL7), used for all M12 tools from Milwaukee.
+Mount for the [Milwaukee M12 Charger](https://amzn.to/375AkL7) with locking feature, used for all M12 tools from Milwaukee.

 ### [28mm](2x2%2028mm%20Hammer%20Head%20Catch.stl) and [33mm Hammer Head Catch](2x2%2033mm%20Hammer%20Head%20Catch.stl)